sinoath/vimTest/myVimSheet.md

 preview is (by default) a horizontal split open window, but leave the cursor on netrw,<br>
 while `o` and `v` split open the window **and** move the cursor to it<br>
 `:let g:netrw_preview=1` - change the split preview from horizontal to vertical<br>
-the vertical split will open to the left, unless specifing to open on the right side with the command `:let g:netrw_altv=1`<br>
+the vertical split will open to the left, unless specified to open on the right side with the command `:let g:netrw_altv=1`<br>
 `:Vex` or `:Sex` - when a file is opened in vim, these commands split open vertically or horizontally a netrw window<br>
 These next three lines are for the fuzzy search in .vimrc:<br>
 `set nocompatible` - Limit search to your project<br>